-Author has written 56 stories for Supernatural, Young Riders, White Collar, Hawaii Five-0, Sons of Anarchy, and Musketeers.
+Author has written 58 stories for Supernatural, Young Riders, White Collar, Hawaii Five-0, Sons of Anarchy, Musketeers, and Daredevil.

 Traveling, staying home, Harper Lee, sitting by a campfire at night in a too-big sweatshirt, Riesling and Cabernet (but not together), Eddie Vedder's sexy growl, Staind lyrics, the way listening to Snow Patrol makes me feel, anything by Led Zeppelin, watching my husband with our daughter, watching my husband do just about anything, that scene in Forrest Gump when Forrest and Jenny meet in D.C. in the middle of the Washington Memorial reflection pool, the last 15 minutes of Field of Dreams, BBQ'd burnt ends, planning things and making lists, crème brulee, telling stories.